i-brnrd/patchLSD/README.md

 A functional  <a  href="https://tom-gilbertsons-lab.github.io/patchLSD/"  target="_blank">web version</a> is available for use (no EEG).
 [Behavioural data](/TASK/Data) can be downloaded by the user at the end of the task (and at set points throughout).

 ## Task
-See [here](/TASK.md) for full details on the actual task and programmatic implementation.
+See [here](/TASK.md) for full details on the actual task, programmatic implementation and data retrieval.

 ## Getting Started
 To build a version for use in your lab; Download Unity (& dependencies); download this repo & build.\